Delta-sigma modulation: Other loop filters

-Most commercial ΔΣ modulators use integrators as the loop filter, because as low-pass filters they push quantization noise up in frequency, which is useful for baseband signals.
+Most commercial ΔΣ modulators use integrators as the loop filter, because, as low-pass filters, they push quantization noise up in frequency, which is useful for baseband signals.
 But a ΔΣ modulator's filter does not necessarily need to be a low-pass filter.
-If a band-pass filter is used instead, then quantization noise is moved up and down in frequency away from the filter's pass-band, so a subsequent pass-band decimation filter will result in a ΔΣ ADC with a bandpass characteristic.
+If a band-pass filter is used instead, then quantization noise is moved up and down in frequency away from the filter's passband, so a subsequent passband decimation filter will result in a ΔΣ ADC with a bandpass characteristic.

 Reduction of baseband noise by increasing oversampling ratio and ΔΣM order

 Figure 3: Top: a sine wave input overlaid with its synchronous ΔΣ representation made using a high oversampling ratio.
 Middle: filtering the ΔΣ representation produces an approximation of the original sine wave.
 Bottom: residual error of the ΔΣ ADC, with and without adding dither noise.

-When a signal is quantized, the resulting signal can be approximated by addition of white noise with approximately equal intensity across the entire spectrum.
-In reality, the quantization noise is, of course, not independent of the signal and this dependence results in limit cycles and is the source of idle tones and pattern noise in delta-sigma converters.
+When a signal is quantized, the resulting signal can be approximated by the addition of white noise with approximately equal intensity across the entire spectrum.
+In reality, the quantization noise is, of course, not independent of the signal and this dependence results in limit cycles and is the source of idle tones and pattern noise in delta–sigma converters.
 However, adding dithering noise (Figure 3) reduces such distortion by making quantization noise more random.

 ΔΣ ADCs reduce the amount of this noise in the baseband by spreading it out and shaping it so it is mostly in higher frequencies.
 It can then be easily filtered out with inexpensive digital filters, without high-precision analog circuits needed by Nyquist ADCs.